 One of the choices for tasting was a Hot Toddy.
 The server nicely handed me a sheet with the official Bushmills recipe printed on it.

 Leaving our base outside of Portrush for our next major destination in the Connemara region, we decided to stop in Londonderry (or Derry, depending on your point of view), and take a walking tour that had been recommended to us, put on by McCrossan City Tours.
 Londonderry is the only walled city in Ireland, and has been the site of sectarian violence for centuries, beginning back in the 17th century, when in 1689, Protestants supporting King William III of England (a Protestant) maintained control of the city against James II (also of England, but Catholic), for 105 days (this is called the Siege of Derry).
-More recently, during the 20th century, and after years of discrimination by loyalists factions, violence has occurred between the majority Catholic population and the factions supporting the controlling British government.
+More recently, during the 20th century, and after years of discrimination by loyalist factions, violence has occurred between the majority Catholic population and the factions supporting the controlling British government.
 Most famously, in 1972, on “Bloody Sunday,” 26 civil rights protesters were shot by British soldiers, and 14 died.
-While there is dispute about what happened that day, former British Prime Minister David Cameron issued a formal state apology for the “unjustified and unjustifiable” killing of the civil rights marchers in 2010.
+While there is dispute about what happened that day, in 2010 former British Prime Minister David Cameron issued a formal state apology for the “unjustified and unjustifiable” killing of the civil rights marchers.

 Derry, like Belfast, has murals and signage in remembrance of the conflict there.
 The photo below is of a loyalist neighborhood where residents have painted the British colors on the curbs.

 This mural, called “The Death of Innocence” depicts 14-year-old Annette McGavigan, who was killed when shot in crossfire between British soldiers and the IRA in 1971.